LEAT-EDGE/qualia/docs/Developer/PluginArchitecture.md

 ## Create a plugin

 It is recommend to take inspiration from the existing plugins (e.g., Qualia-Plugin-SNN or Qualia-Plugin-SPLEAT) to write a new one.
-In the future, a plugin template will be provided.

 A plugin is a Python project that should follow the usual packaging processes and use the common <project:RepositoryStructure.md>.
 Make sure to fill the correct project metadata in the `pyproject.toml` file as well as the dependencies.